Back in the shop or swinging for steel.

 As I have interacted with net builders over the years they report a problem finding quality "rubber" or "plastic" type net bags.
-These are quality bags from a major US supplier.
 I have found that the clear ghost net bags will stain in waters with a high tannin content (think Eastern US).
 I also have a black rubber/plastic bag in some of the sizes.
 I find that the black bags look better in photos, offering a nice back ground color.
+I use these bags and find they will develop holes and tears.
+My guide friends tend to get 1-2 seasons from a net bag.
+I get 4-5 seasons.
+(A pike in these bags isn't always pretty.)
+If you fish a lot of pike, you will want the heavier rubber bags that are designed for still water.

 As with all net bags, you will need to measure the circumference of the landing net hoop to determine which is the best size for your net (see picture ).
 These are lighter rubber net bags, made for use in flowing water.
 There is a disadvantage that their product life is not as long as the heavy lake style bags.
 These plastic net bags have some "give" and will fit net frame slightly larger or smaller.
 I have cut off the loops when fitting the bag to a slightly smaller frame or into a frame that has had holes already drilled in the net frame.
 The measurements listed are the circumference size of hoop that I find works best for each bag.